 In order to write a novel in thirty days, you really need to know the topic you’re writing about.
 You need to enjoy it.
-Otherwise it’ll feel like a chore and you’ll struggle—a lot.
+Otherwise, it’ll feel like a chore and you’ll struggle—a lot.

-I mean, a big reason why my NaNo book came so quickly to me was because I was writing about a topic I love, and I know a ton about it.
+I mean, a big reason why my NaNo book came so quickly to me was that I was writing about a topic I love, and I know a ton about it.
 It’s 100% in my wheelhouse.

 10. Understand That You Won’t Have a Social Life

 Finishing a book is hard.
 Finishing a book on such a short timeline is worse.
 In order to do so, you usually have to sacrifice your free time elsewhere, which in my case was my social life.

 Additionally—when you reach those last couple chapters of your novel—you may feel terrible about yourself.
 I’ve been through the process of writing a book a couple times now, and after comparing mental notes with other writers, it seems that our minds collectively decide that the last couple paragraphs required to complete “the thing” are too hard.
 They abruptly give up.

 Sometimes crying is involved, and feelings of self-doubt—like am I good enough to finish this?—creep in.
 But once you come down out of that period of stress, and the draft actually gets done, you’ll feel better.